wrvenkat/ibnr/README.md

 # ibnr
-A set of highly configurable and extensible shell scripts for Ubuntu to add software PPAs, install software, backup and/or restore their corresponding dotfiles.
+A set of highly configurable and extensible shell scripts for Ubuntu to add software PPAs, install softwares, backup and/or restore their corresponding dotfiles.

-## Description
-ibnr is a tool or a set of tools that lets you install and configure some of the popular software tools on an Ubuntu installation.

 ## Purpose
   Whenever you freshly install Ubuntu, one of the most popular Linux distro either in a VM or on a physical machine, you often require your favourite software also be installed with their latest and greatest versions with those awesome features.
 However, Ubuntu only ships their installation images with a particular version of these softwares in their offical respository.
 You may get the latest version during updates after the installation.
 Also, depending on the version of the distro, the versions of the software shipped may change and may even become unavailable.
 Some softwares are not even available for installation right away even not being present in the offical repositories.